Connected Music Solutions

 Drivers now have a dizzying array of music options to choose from.
 Gracenote MusicID® Radio brings order to the chaos by identifying music playing from every possible music source and delivering consistent metadata and Cover Art to the driver’s dashboard.

 MusicID Radio Features

 Automatic Content Recognition (ACR) technology built into the car’s audio system continuously identifies music playing from AM/FM, CDs, satellite radio and streaming services.

-After identifying a song on FM, digital or satellite radio, Gracenote delivers the relevant artist, album and track name to the dashboard, allowing drivers to recognize the music they are grooving to.
+After identifying a song on AM, FM, or DAB, Gracenote delivers the relevant artist, album and track name to the dashboard, allowing drivers to recognize the music they are grooving to.

 Radio StationID & Imagery

 Gracenote has built a database of album covers and artist images plus call letters and logos for terrestrial and digital radio stations.
 Combined with Gracenote data, these visuals create a common user interface for all music.